 50 years ago in Washington D.C., the biologist and bioethicist Arthur Galston used the word “ecocide” at the 1970 Conference on War and National Responsibility.
 The context of this first recorded usage was an attempt to ban it internationally.

 Two years later, the Swedish Prime Minister Olof Palme predicted we’d be here.
 He made a speech at the 1972 U.N.
-Conference on the Human Environment.
-He warned that global industrialization would become insupportable for ecosystems everywhere.
+Conference on the Human Environment wherein he warned that global industrialization would become insupportable for ecosystems everywhere.

 In the ‘80s, the Sub-Commission on the Promotion and Protection of Human Rights commissioned the Whitaker Report to investigate methods of genocide prevention.

-In fact, when the ICC came into effect as a body in 1998, ecocide almost made the list of the four international crime categories on the Rome Statute.
-(That’s the document to be referenced when making an accusation of crimes.)
+In fact, when the ICC came into effect as a body in 1998, ecocide almost made the list of the four international crime categories on the Rome Statute – the document to be referenced when making an accusation of crimes.